 The Association writes two lines of business: Protection and Indemnity (P&I) risks (known as Class 3) and Freight Demurrage and Defence (FD&D) risks (known as Class 6), although for the purposes of capital reporting, both are combined into the Marine Aviation and Transport category.

-All underwriting is carried out from Britannia's office in London.
+Underwriting is carried out from Britannia's office in London and its licensed branches.
 The Association's Members are spread throughout the world, as illustrated by Chart 2.